DevOpsTribe/congruit/README.md

 ==> Docker02: 2017/01/04 17:11:06 Extecuted works: 0
 ```

-2. Start dockers with the following command from you workstation:
+2. Start dockers from your workstation:

 ```
-./congruit --stockroom-dir=stockroom-docker-clu-controller/ -supervisor  -debug
+./congruit -stockroom-dir=stockroom-docker-clu-controller/ -supervisor  -debug
 ````
-Note that --stockroom-dir=stockroom-docker-clu-controller/ is not the commond stockroom.
-It is a stockroom created for run a cluster controller.

 Parameters:

-* -supervisor => Run congruit continusly
+* -supervisor => Runs congruit in supervisor mode.

-* -friend => starts congruit in friends mode...
-In this mode a Congruit instance can receive remote command from a controller
+* -friend => Runs congruit in friends mode.
+A Congruit instance receives remote commands to execute workplace

-* -token => authentication tocket
+* -token => authentication tocker for security

+* -stockroom-dir=stockroom-docker-clu-controller/ => custom stockroom for a cluster controller

 For keeping up Dockers you can use works like this: